 Due to the lingering coloniality of knowledge, feminism is still largely associated with the global North.
 Despite several decades of criticism the normative mainstream feminist models are marked by neglect or appropriation of voices, positions, and ideas of the women of the Global South.
 Eradication of this asymmetry is an important task not only for revamping feminism and gender studies suffering from a loss of telos and division into increasingly specialized strands, but more importantly, for reaching a true equality under the preservation of differences, getting rid of intersectional forms of discrimination typical for the relations of the global North and South, and working together on launching a successful dialogue.
 Emancipating feminism from its Euromodern limitations is an important part of my research and activism.

 The way we see the world and work out our aesthetic preferences is determined by the normative coloniality of perception.
-Artists cannot escape the necessity of following the mainstream global North trends if they want to be internationally marketable, or remain compliant with prescribed national identities to remain favored by the national elites.
+Artists cannot escape the necessity of following the mainstream global North trends if they want to be internationally marketable, or remain compliant with prescribed national identities to remain favoured by the national elites.
 What is happening beyond these status quo comfort zones in politically engaged art and what models of reality critique are offered by decolonial artists striving to emancipate aesthesis from normative aesthetics?
 How does political art affect the audiences in countries with authoritarian regimes, where art remains the only sphere of public political contestation?
 This sphere of my research and activism is directly linked with collaborations with artists, activist art groups, museums and curators in different countries.

 The main instrument of imposing euromodernity as the only possible design of the world which has already brought humanity and other forms of life on the planet to a dangerous line is coloniality of knowledge - a full dependence of models of thinking, seeing and interpreting the world on universalized norms, created and imposed by/within euromodernity.
 Consequently, one of the central areas of my research is the ways and tools to decenter Western epistemic canons, and decolonize the main modern/colonial institutions for knowledge production and distribution - universities and museums.
 This refers to disciplinary frames, curricula, human resources, modes of perception, cognition and representation, and to launching mixed learning spaces, relinking academia and the art world with civil and political society.